 Alvin Chan

 Jordan Davies, MD, earned his bachelor's degree in neuroscience at Brigham Young University in Provo, UT.
 He then attended medical school at the University of South Florida in Tampa under the Health Professions Scholarship Program with the United States Air Force.
 While in Tampa he was in the SELECT program, which complements clinical education with training in leadership and healthcare improvement.
 He completed his first year of residency at the University of New Mexico in Albuquerque and has transferred to UCI to complete his residency training.
 After residency, he will serve for a time as a neurosurgeon in the Air Force.
 His current neurosurgery interests are wide, but focus on trauma, pediatrics, neuro-oncology and functional neurosurgery.
-Outside of work he enjoys exploring new places and cuisine, watching and playing most sports, and spending time at the beach and hiking with his beautiful wife and son.
+Outside of work he enjoys exploring new places and cuisine, watching and playing most sports, and spending time at the beach and hiking with his beautiful wife and children.

 Jordan Davies